lucasfdsilva/legion-of-heroes/README.md

 - Mobile app
   - Developed using React Native Framework
   - Mobile App will initially be available only on Android OS. iOS version will be available at a later stage.
   - Application will initially be available on at Google Play Store.
-App will be added to App Store when launching the iOS Version
+App will be added to App Store when launching the iOS Version.